Railgun2005/Sea-Dragon-Slug/README.md

 A Glaucus Atlanticus or Sea Dragon Slug inspired Animation

-using only HTML , CSS , JavaScript
+using only HTML , CSS and JavaScript

 It uses Mouse Listerner to follow the mouse when present inside the DOM

-Otherwise it moves in a Circule Infinite Loop Pattern
+Otherwise it moves in a Circular Infinite Loop Pattern

 ![Alt text](Resources/img1.jpg)
 ![Alt text](Resources/img2.jpg)